easykemistry

 Graphite has flat layers of carbon atoms with free electrons.
 Each carbon atom in graphite bonds with 3 others forming hexagonal layers.

-Each Layers are weakly held together by weak van der walls forces of attraction which makes it easy for one layer to easily slide over another (causing graphite to flake easily)
+Each Layers are weakly held together by weak van der walls forces of attraction which makes it easy for one layer to easily slide over another (causing graphite to flake easily) hence graphite is used as s a lubricant.

 Properties of graphite